Tracing the Origins - Overseas Landscapes

 60古斯塔夫·卡耶博特《阿让特伊盆地》-编辑 拷贝.jpg

-Gustave Moreau (France, 1826-1898), a Symbolist, blended the techniques of classicism with the passion of romanticism, possessing both the traditional shaping abilities of classicism and the ability to use splendid colors.
-Moreau said, "I neither believe in what I can touch nor what I can see, I only believe in what I cannot see and touch."
-Pierre Puvis de Chavannes (France, 1824-1898) used symbolic techniques to express mythology and religious content, and he skillfully used metaphors or hints to express ideas.
-Emotions, the colors of the work are bright, stable, and rich in decoration.
-Odilon Redon (France, 1840-1916), known as the "Prince of Dreams," juxtaposes objects from real life with those from the fantasy world, allowing viewers to freely experience the suggestive nature of his works.
+Symbolist Gustave Moreau (France, 1826-1898) blended the techniques of classicism with the passion of romanticism, possessing both the traditional modeling abilities of classicism and the ability to use gorgeous and brilliant colors.
+Moreau said, "I neither believe in what I can touch nor what I can see, I only believe in what I cannot see or touch."
+Pierre Puvis de Chavannes (France, 1824-1898) used symbolic techniques to express mythological and religious content, using metaphors or hints to convey ideas and emotions, and his works were bright, stable, and decorative in color.
+Odilon Redon (France, 1840-1916), also known as the "Prince of Dreams," juxtaposed real-life objects with objects in the dream world, allowing viewers more freedom to appreciate the suggestive nature of the work.

 61古斯塔夫·莫罗《亚历山大大帝的胜利》-编辑 拷贝.jpg